Colony Theater

 Apparently, being dead doesn’t stop this spirit from attending her favorite theatre.

-She is dressed in 1930s attire, which dates her from the Paramount Studio era when they owned this theatre and ran it like a movie house.
+She is dressed in 1930s attire, which dates her from the era when Paramount Studio owned this theatre and ran it like a movie house.

-She appears to be a solid, living person, fooling the other patrons around her in the lobby, waiting for the doors to be opened.
-People think that she works here, due to her outfit.
+She appears to be a solid, living person, fooling patrons around her in the lobby, waiting for the doors to be opened.
+People think she works here, because of her outfit.

-When she melts into the air, people realize that she was a spirit person, and not alive anymore.
+Only when she melts into the air, do people realize that she was a spirit person.

 PARANORMAL FINDINGS

-People who work here and patrons have reported experiences with the spirits mentioned above since the 1950s.
+Patrons and people who work here have reported experiences with the spirits mentioned above since the 1950s.

-The Miami Paranormal Research Society, led by Rev. Sinthyia D., recorded some compelling evidence a few years back.
+The Miami Paranormal Research Society, led by Rev. Sinthyia D., have recorded compelling evidence a few years back.

-I haven’t been able to find any hard evidence captured recently, probably because the City of Miami Beach doesn’t allow ghost hunting in their spectacular Art Deco theatre.
+I haven’t been able to find any hard evidence captured recently, probably because the City of Miami Beach doesn’t allow ghost hunting.

 STILL HAUNTED?